hyprwm/hyprland-wiki/pages/Configuring/Uncommon-tips-&-tricks.md

 ## Window Dancing

 Some XWayland games like Rhythm Doctor and Friday Night Funkin' mods like to move the windows by themselves, but that often doesn't work by default.

-To configure this, I'll be using Rhythm Doctor as an example.
+For example, if you want to configure Rhythm Doctor, you'd have to:

 1. Set input rules
 ```ini